Listen to the podcast

 It reminds me of the heat of the sun.
 Retreating to an air-conditioned room can be a respite from a hot summer day, but that is not a solution that will permanently protect you from the sun’s awaiting intensity.

 The summer sun is my parallel analogy to personal suffering.
 You may find a break from time to time, but you’ll never be completely free from suffering’s presence.
 Just as heat is part of God’s plan (Genesis 1:3), so is suffering (1 Peter 2:21) to mature us into Christlikeness.

-You are aware how heat brings life to the plant kingdom.
-Are you aware how the Lord permits personal suffering to mature you?
+You are aware of how heat brings life to the plant kingdom.
+Are you aware of how the Lord permits personal suffering to mature you?
 (Cf. 2 Corinthians 1:8-9, 4:7, 12:7-10) Our kind and generous heavenly Father permits heat into our lives to protect us from ourselves.